Pay As You Go EAP Australia | Flexible Australian EAP

 EAP Programs @ Mindway EAP

-Most small businesses in Australia know they should be supporting their employees' mental health.
+Most organisations in Australia know they should be supporting their employees' mental health.
 The hesitation usually isn't about whether it matters, it's about committing to an all-inclusive service that might barely get touched.

-Traditional EAP pricing was built around larger organisations.
-A flat cost inclusive of sessions per employee, billed yearly, whether your team uses it or not.
-For a startup with 12 staff or an SME watching every line of the budget, that model has always felt like a poor fit.
+Traditional EAP pricing was built around larger organisations, where it's a flat cost inclusive of support per employee, whether your team uses it or not.
+For an organisation's first program or SMB, that model isn't always the right fit.

 Pay-as-you-go EAPs work differently.
-You're only billed when an employee actually books a session, alongside a small platform fee to provide access to support.
-For smaller businesses that want to genuinely support their people without overextending financially, it's a model worth understanding properly.
+You pay a small admin fee and then you're billed when an employee uses the services.
+For organisations that want to genuinely support their people without overextending financially, it's a model worthwhile understanding.

 What you'll learn in this article: